Dominique Willem Berretty: Unverified crash theory

 Reuters journalists' stories from the crash location were forwarded to England.
 These long press releases contained other information than the official readings.
 At Schiphol, Berretty was the last passenger who boarded the airplane, after he arrived by plane from London.
 According to the Reuter story he made a nervous and hurried impression.
 He would have told pilot Wim Beekman he was a Japanese spy, who was chased by the English police, because he had top secret documents with him.
 Berretty would have offered Beekman f.
 50.000 and later f.
 100.000 if he would an emergency landing in the desert instead of landing in Baghdad; at the time British property where Berretty would be arrested.
 In Cairo, pilot Beekman would have called KLM director Plesman to discuss the situation.
 Plesman would have ordered Beekman to continue as planned.
 While flying over the desert, Berretty would have shot and shortly after the airplane crashed.
 According to Reuters, there were bullet-shaped holes in the wing; which were attributed to lightning in the official report.

 Frans van Reijsen was Head of the Rijksluchtvaartdienst in 1984.
 His predecessor had told him that Berretty would be arrested in Baghdad.
-He had heard from people from Indonesia that Barretty would be a Japanese spy.
+He had heard from people from Indonesia that Berretty would be a Japanese spy.
 He stated that no gunshot wounds were found during the autopsy.
 According to Van Reijsen it's unlikely there was a shooting because if there had been a shooting, that would have been favored by Plesman as the reason for the crash.